Claims Processing Automation — FNOL to Settlement Without Replacing Your Core System

 First Notice of Loss arrives through every channel: email, web portal, phone, broker API, field adjuster mobile app.
 Regure ingests from all sources, classifies the loss type, estimates severity, and assigns the claim — before a human touches it.

-FNOL is where cycle time starts — and where most carriers lose the first 24-48 hours.
+FNOL to settlement is where carriers lose the most time.
 A policyholder calls the 1-800 number at 2pm.
 The call center creates a record in the claims system.
 But the supporting documents — the police report emailed to the general inbox, the photos texted to the adjuster's personal phone, the repair estimate faxed to the branch office — don't get linked to the claim for another day.
+Regure automates the entire FNOL to settlement journey, eliminating manual gaps that add days to every claim.

 Regure monitors all intake channels simultaneously.
 When a document arrives — by email, upload, fax, or API — the system identifies whether it belongs to an existing claim or represents a new FNOL.
 For new claims, it creates the record, classifies the loss type (auto collision, property water damage, liability slip-and-fall, health surgical authorization), estimates severity from the narrative and loss amount, and assigns priority based on policyholder status and regulatory SLA requirements.